qiskit-community/qiskit-cold-atom/docs/tutorials/schemas.rst

   therefore have a valid access token.

 - Assigning a unique job ID and placing the job in a job management system.
-  Note that this job management is not done by ``Qiskit Cold Atom``.
+  Note that this job management is not done by ``qiskit-cold-atom``.

 - Processing the circuit.
 This includes validation which determines if the input data corresponds to the outlined format and that all parameter values, including wire numbers, are within acceptable ranges.
   The input JSon data should be processed further.
   For instance, by converting it into a suitable ``experiment.py`` file for the control setup and running the experiment.
   The actual implementation of this is left to the backend's discretion.
+An example of such an implementation is the `qlued <https://github.com/Alqor-UG/qlued>`_ framework.

-The ``response`` of this ``PUT`` request is sent back to the user as a Json that includes a ``job_id``.
+The ``response`` of this ``POST`` request is sent back to the user as a Json that includes a ``job_id``.
 This unique identification number is created by the backend for each submitted ``data`` file.
 The ``job_id`` is subsequently used to define a ``Job`` object which is the central object in Qiskit created to manage and handle the submitted task.

 Result payload
 ~~~~~~~~~~~~~~